MAGALA-RICHARD/apsimNGpy-documentations/doc/edit.rst

 ===========================================

 Editing a model involves changing model parameter values.
-This task can be accomplished via a unified method called ``edit_model`` or ``edit_model_by_path`` from ``CoreModel`` or ``ApsimModel`` Class by specifying the model type, name and simulation name, or path, respectively
+This task can be accomplished via a unified method called ``edit_model`` or ``edit_model_by_path`` from ``CoreModel`` or ``ApsimModel`` Class by specifying the model type, name and simulation name, or path, respectively.

 edit_method function signature